benjacksondev/aws-build/readme.md

-Skeleton project - learning the Pipeline design pattern.
+Skeleton project - research into the Pipeline design pattern.